Code4Plants/RootWaterUptake/README.md

 Matlab files for the solution of a coupled soil-root water transport of a simple root stretch with variable hydraulic properties over length

-Main file is run.m which calls to :
+Main file is run.m whith calls to:
 RootStretch   = Iterated matrix method of solution
 Bvpsuite2      =  DAE type reference solution using BVPSuite Install BVPsuite from  https://github.com/NumODEsTUW/bvpsuite2.0